Content Menu

 | Primary function | Start, stop, or modulate one line | Mix, divert, or bypass between lines |

-| Loop behavior | Changes total loop flow | Can redirect while maintaining flow |
+| Loop behavior | In variable-flow systems, modulates flow to a branch; total loop flow changes | Can redirect flow between branches while maintaining constant total flow (e.g., in primary-secondary loops) |

 | Component count | Often requires multiple valves | Often replaces two or more valves |